-HTSG is experiencing a transformation and is learning to evaluate and use IS, collect data, build knowledge, and communicate in English with diverse funders, using mundane IS such as spreadsheets and report templates.
-This transformation is unavoidable if HTSG wishes to survive, market itself, and build its reputation in the competitive funding markets of development 2.0 (Kelly, 2019).
-HTSG's transformation is leading to new data-intensive capabilities but less fieldwork, to productive power in terms of digital opportunities but destructive power through the neglect of marginalized beneficiaries.
-Power here is systemic, fluid, and relational across different stakeholders and activities.
+HTSG is experiencing a transformation, learning to evaluate, use IS, collect data, build knowledge, and communicate in English with diverse funders, using mundane IS, such as spreadsheets, and report templates.
+This transformation is unavoidable if HSTG aims to survive, market itself and build its reputation in development 2.0's competitive funding markets (Kelly, 2019).
+As HTSG transforms, it leads to new data intensive capabilities, but less fieldwork; productive power in terms of digital opportunities, but destructive power through neglect of marginalized beneficiaries.
+Power here is systemic, fluid and relational across different stakeholders and activities.
 It is therefore limiting and transformative.